HB-556

 Plain Language

-Patient data used by AI tools in utilization review or utilization management must not be repurposed beyond its intended and stated purpose.
-This obligation is explicitly aligned with HIPAA and Montana insurance law (Title 33).
-Issuers must ensure their AI tools do not use patient data collected for coverage determinations for secondary purposes such as marketing, risk profiling for other products, or model training beyond the stated utilization review function.
+Patient data used by AI tools in utilization review must not be repurposed beyond its intended and stated use.
+This data use limitation aligns with HIPAA requirements and applicable Montana insurance law.
+Health insurance issuers must ensure their AI tools do not use patient clinical data collected for utilization review for secondary purposes such as marketing, underwriting, or model training beyond the stated purpose.

 Statutory Text